TXOG/Moon-Server-Bot/README.md

 You can access the bot by either going to discord.gg/wY8S3xJd7G or running the RunMoonBot.exe file (Some functionality has been removed)

+Important ids and tokens have been hidden and replaced by a nonexistent variable id

 ## Antivirus

 You may encounter issues with an antivirus program when running RunMoonBot.exe